Wotje Atoll: Geography

 Wotje's land area of 8.18 km2 is one of the largest in the Marshall Islands, and encloses a lagoon of 624 km2.
 The atoll is oriented east and west and is 45 km at its longest point, and 18 km at its greatest width.
 As of 2007, the population was nearly 1,000, which included about 200 teenagers who live on the island at the public boarding school, Northern Islands High School.
-In 2011, the resident population of the islands in atoll was 859.
+The population of the atoll was 816 at the 2021 census.
 The Wotje Atoll includes a number of islets, including Wotje (the largest), Bodao, Enejeltalk, Ukon, Wetwirok, Kaiken, Wormej, Kimajo, Ninum, Kaben.
 About 125 people live on Wodmej, which is approximately 8 miles from the main island of Wotje.
 All other islands are uninhabited and are used only for copra production, picnics, and food gathering.